-Candidates will normally have a first or second class bachelors’ degree and be prepared to carry out a placement where they will be working with clients.
-Therefore, individuals on this course will need a high level of critical self-awareness and a willingness to reflect on their own process.
+You will need to hold a first or second class bachelors’ degree in order to be eligible to apply for this course.
+You will need to be prepared to carry out placements where you will be working with clients.
+You will need a high level of critical self-awareness and a willingness to reflect on your own process throughout this course.
 Voluntary or professional experience of support work with adults is desirable, but not essential.

-Applicants for whom English is not their first language will need to demonstrate that they meet the minimum English language requirement of IELTS 7 minimum all categories (or equivalent).
+If English is not your first language you will need to demonstrate that you meet the minimum English language requirement of IELTS 7 in all categories (or equivalent).

-To count towards a professional body accreditation, such as UKCP or BACP, the course requires students to undertake a supervised placement practice of a minimum of 100 hours plus supervision and a minimum 40 hours of personal therapy with an approved and registered or accredited counsellor or therapist.
-A student membership of the British Association for Counselling and Psychotherapy (BACP) is advised and professional indemnity insurance and a Disclosure and Barring Service (DBS) check will be required.
-All of these requirements involve additional costs of top of the course fee.
+To count towards a professional body accreditation, such as UKCP or BACP, this course requires you to undertake a supervised placement practice of a minimum of 100 hours plus supervision and a minimum 40 hours of personal therapy with an approved and registered or accredited counsellor or therapist.
+A student membership of the British Association for Counselling and Psychotherapy (BACP) is advised and professional indemnity insurance and a Disclosure and Barring Service (DBS) check will be required for entry onto this course.
+Please note that all of these requirements involve additional costs in addition to the course fee.